How to buy bitcoins safely?

 Proven reserves and independent audits

 Proof of Reserves (PoR) is a concept that emerged following the bankruptcies that shook the sector.
-The idea is to require platforms to provide cryptographic proof that they actually hold all of their clients' assets in their wallets.
-When Binance, Bitvavo, or Coinbase publish this type of report, they generally use reputable auditing firms to verify the balances of all addresses associated with the platform.
+The idea is to require platforms to provide cryptographic proof that they hold all of their clients' assets in their wallets.
+When centralized exchanges publish this type of report, they generally use reputable auditing firms, which verify the balances of all addresses associated with the platform.
 This process strengthens trust in these companies.

 Some advanced users compare these reports with blockchain explorers to confirm the data's accuracy.
 It's recommended to check regularly and ensure your preferred platform continues to generate these proof-of-reserve reports.
 Periodic external audits also indicate that the company is concerned about its reputation and strives to adhere to industry best practices.